 Envirothon: An academic competition that challenges 5-member middle and high school teams on their knowledge in five natural resource areas: soils and land use, aquatic ecology, forestry, wildlife, and current environmental issues.
 A great way to strengthen students’ naturalist intelligence!

-Resource Conservation Workshop: A week-long "Conservation Camp" at NCSU that covers natural resources management for rising high school sophomores, juniors and seniors.
-Wake District awards one or more full scholarships to Wake County students!
+Resource Conservation Workshop: A week-long summer "Conservation Camp" at NCSU that covers natural resources management for rising high school sophomores, juniors and seniors.
+Each year in March, Wake District awards one or more full scholarships to Wake County students!

 5th-Grade Conservation Poster Contest: A poster contest that challenges 5th-grade students to artistically illustrate their science knowledge on the urban water cycle, soil & water conservation, wetlands, groundwater, stormwater or watershed management.
 Prizes include ribbons, certificates, and cash awards!